YeshwanthMotivity/Weather-Retrieval-and-Analysis/README.md

 Prerequisites
 Python 3+

-An OpenWeatherMap API key for real-time comparisons.
+An OpenWeatherMap API key for real-time weather comparisons.

 Installation Steps
 Clone the repository: